PreEmptive logo

 The process of nulling out data masks information by applying null values to a given data column so unauthorized users cannot see the actual data within.
 This is a relatively simple technique for data masking, but some developers and security experts find it less favorable because it can compromise data integrity and make it harder to conduct tests.

-This form of data masking is particularly applicable when you need to mask numeric or chronological data.
-For example, some security professionals use it to mask financial transactions and the date when they take place.
+This form of data masking is particularly applicable when numeric or chronological data needs to be hidden, such as health insurance portability records.
+For example, some security professionals use it to hide financial transactions and their dates of occurrence or to run data analytics.

 Encryption